Close Menu

 QUALIFYING FOR SUPPLEMENTAL SECURITY INCOME (SSI) BENEFITS FOR DOWN SYNDROME

 Most people who are filing for Social Security benefits for Down syndrome will be filing for SSI benefits.
 SSI benefits are for people who have never worked or have worked very little in their lives.
 SSI benefits, or Supplemental Security Income benefits, are exactly what they say they are; an add-on.
-In other words, SSI adds to your income or to your SSD benefit if it is low.
+In other words, SSI adds to your income or to your SSDI benefit if it is low.

 In order to win SSI benefits, you must have a condition that meets SSA’s list.
 Next, you must meet the income and asset rules set by the SSA.
 SSI benefits give you income to bring you to a certain standard of living when you have a condition that keeps you from working.